canonical/data-science-stack/docs/how-to/dss/setup-nvidia-drivers.rst

 Overview
 --------
-To ensure the DSS can utilize the NVIDIA GPUs in a machine:
+To ensure the DSS can utilise the NVIDIA GPUs in a machine:

 1. The host will need to have the NVIDIA drivers installed
 2. MicroK8s will need to be setup to utilise those drivers